populationgenomics/team-docs/docker_images.md

 3. Create dockerfile in the newly created folder.

-4. TODO When building image based on CPG existing images, do we allow ot use 'latest' or should that be fixed version.
+4. TODO When building image based on CPG existing images, do we allow to use 'latest' or should that be fixed version.
 **If do not allow latest, then we need to do a migration tasks for all existing dockerfiles !!!**

 5. Commit your changes and create PR.